-Indian Airlines operates regular flights to Leh from Delhi, twice in a week from Jammu and once in a week from Chandigarh and Srinagar.
+Indian Airlines operates regular flights to Leh from Delhi, twice a week from Jammu, and once a week from Chandigarh and Srinagar.
 Jet Airways also operates daily flights between Leh-Delhi-Leh.

 The cheapest way to travel within the region is by public buses, which ply on fixed routes according to fixed time schedules.
-The most comfortable and convenient though expensive mode of travel, however, is by taxi, which are available for hire on fixed point-to-point tariff.
-For visits to the newly opened areas of Nubra, Dah-Hanu, Tsomoriri, Tsokar and Pangong Lakes.
+The most comfortable and convenient though expensive mode of travel, however, is by taxi, which is available for hire on the fixed point-to-point tariff.
+For visits to the newly opened areas of Nubra, Dah-Hanu, Tsomoriri, Tsokar, and Pangong Lakes.
 It is mandatory to engage the services of a registered/recognized travel agency for making all the requisite arrangements including internal transport.
-Detailed information about bus schedules, taxi tariff, travel agencies can be obtained from the Tourist Office or Local travels guide "Reach Ladakh", available at Book Shops.
+Detailed information about bus schedules, taxi tariffs, travel agencies can be obtained from the Tourist Office or Local travels guide "Reach Ladakh", available at Book Shops.

 Mingma!
 Julay!namestey! hope you are in good health.
 Sorry to write you lately.
 Our trip to Thiland made us busy so we were unable to write you back.
 Mingma the trekking was well organised and I had a wonderful time with you.. .
 Ladhak is a wonderful place and your guiding made it much much better.
 We all are very happy and eager to visit your country sikkim next time.